julianee-jk/IDAssignment1/README.md

 * **iPhone X**
     * Mobile responsiveness works well on this device.
 * **iPad**
     * Mobile responsiveness works well on this device.
-Hamburger menu bar a little out of view.
 * **iPad Pro**
     * Mobile responsiveness works well on this device.
 * **Surface Duo**